-2017 China’s advertising industry is fast paced and always evolving, thanks to the demands of the consumers.
+2017 China’s advertising industry is fast-paced and always evolving, thanks to the demands of the consumers.
 Unlike many Western and other countries of the world, television is definitely not the biggest source of advertisement in China.
 Also, the huge geographical size of the country also makes the task of reaching out to all the potential customers quite challenging.

 While 96% of the advertisements by the leading multinational companies are done through the medium of television, yet more and more advertising agencies are now targeting their Chinese consumers through digital advertising.
-According to a survey, the percentage of people who watch TV in China has remained at a stagnant rate of 3.3 hours per day since last 10 years at least.
+According to a survey, the percentage of people who watch TV in China has remained at a stagnant rate of 3.3 hours per day for the last 10 years at least.
 On the other hand, a rapid increase in the usage of digital devices has been observed, which has increased from zero to almost 16.1 hours per day as compared to a decade ago.

-Not just national but international markets is also showing a lot of interest in advertising in China.
+Not just national but international markets are also showing a lot of interest in advertising in China.
 This is why a lot of advertising trends have emerged which are different from those present in the rest of the developed world.
 The focus of this article will be on the advertisement trends in terms of advertisement mediums.
-At the end, the advertisement trend in China in terms of products and services will also be presented so that you can find out what Chinese people are purchasing more vigorously.
+In the end, the advertisement trend in China in terms of products and services will also be presented so that you can find out what Chinese people are purchasing more vigorously.

 Screens Dominate the World of Advertising in China